rakaar/rakaar.github.io/readings.md

 ## God Emperor of Dune by Frank Herbert

 I had plans of finishing all the 6 Frank Herbert's books.
 But after this book, I decided it was enough!
 Most of the book contains Leto's vague philosophical ramblings.
 Majority of the plot takes place in the end, but motives and actions don't at all seem to match for me.
-I felt frustrated, when I find that this book is considered the top book.
+I felt frustrated, when I find that this book is considered the best book in Dune series by many readers.
 In retrospect, it feels a good idea to stop at book 3, but since it ends with a beginning of a new era, you feel compelled to pick book 4.
 By the same logic, I picked book 3 after reading book 2.
-Hence, I made up my mind to recommend to stop at book 1.
+Hence, I recommend to stop at book 1.
 I have several problems with the series, which I will mention in a blog post.

 ## Children of Dune by Frank Herbert